charlesdlrsa/dev_log_tournees_infirmiers/README.md

+## Our strengths

-**Our strength**
+**Our optimizer**

 Our software use a specific optimizer to determine the different appointments of a nurse in a day.
 Its goal is to minimize the transport time of a nurse.
-It allows the largest number of appointments to a nurse in a reduced geographic area around the nurse office.
-Then he gives the best way for every nurse to go the appointments, minimizing the tips time.
-If it is possible, our optimizer favors walking rather than driving.
+- It allows the largest number of appointments to a nurse in a reduced geographic area around the nurse office.
+- Then he gives the best way for every nurse to go the appointments, minimizing the tips time.
+- If it is possible, our optimizer favors walking rather than driving.

+**The Google Maps visualization**

+We propose to the nurses to visualize their daily tips in a Google Maps map.
+This functionnality will help them to
+- The nurse can visualize the complete itinerary of the day in his map, with all the appointement markers on the map.
+- The nurse can also visualize a specific tip between two appointments by selecting the destination appointment.
+- We differenciate the "driving" tips (in blue) and the "walking" tips (in green).